blackbaud/skyux1/js/sky/src/splitpanel/docs/demo.md

 	- `bb-splitpanel-list-header ` &mdash; Fixed header in left panel

-	- `bb-splitpanel-content-custom-item ` &mdash; Attribute that should be placed on an individual custom item in the listbuilder.
+	- `bb-splitpanel-list-item ` &mdash; Attribute that should be placed on an individual custom item in the listbuilder.

 `bb-splitpanel-workspace  ` &mdash; Container for workspace panel

-	- `bb-splitpanel-workspace-header ` &mdash; Workspace header visible only on mobile version.

-	- `bb-splitpanel-selected-item ` &mdash; Placeholder to show selected item in detail page of mobile version.

 	- `bb-splitpanel-workspace-container ` &mdash; workspace for detail of selected item.
 This can be treat as stand alone page.

 	- `bb-modal-footer ` &mdash; Placeholder for action buttons.

+###Mobile version directive###

+`bb-splitpanel-mobile-workspace-header ` &mdash; Workspace header visible only on mobile version.

+`bb-splitpanel-mobile-selected-item ` &mdash; Placeholder to show selected item in detail page of mobile version.